Configuring the Edit Entry screen

 What the Entry Creator sees

-The Entry Creator won't see any of the fields that are limited by role in Step 7.
+The Entry Creator won't see any of the fields that are limited to Administrators only (Step 7).
 In this example, the Hotel Name is not visible.